notMarkMP1/reels-cli/README.md

 Depending on your system specifications and internet speeds, video playback may be choppy as well.
 This project was not built for performance, but rather as a fun experiment.

 Here are some improvements and TODOs in order of importance:
+- Audio likes to crackle a lot, this NEEDS to be fixed (but I have not much idea how)
 - Login directly over command line arguments/environment variables rather than hardcoding in the script
 - The code is a mess, needs a better file structure and refactoring
-- Audio likes to crackle a lot, should be fixed
 - Improve video playback performance (buffering, etc.)
 - Video playback optimizations (caching, preloading videos, etc.)
 - Implement better error handling and logging